Find a Qualified Attorney Near You

 You may want to consider carefully reviewing your contract for the construction of the home first.
 It may be possible for you to sue the builder under a breach of contract claim (cause of action).
 This applies if the home was not built to the specifications set out in your contract.
 Note that you must have been one of the parties to the contract in order to have standing to sue for the breach of that contract.

 Your construction contract may also contain certain provisions regarding disputes, including an arbitration clause or alternate dispute resolution requirement.
 These sorts of provisions require that you attempt to resolve the matter out of court before filing a lawsuit.
-It's important to know if your contract contains these sorts of provisions before filing a construction defect case.
+It’s important to know if your contract contains these provisions before filing a construction defect case.

 Negligence Claims and Strict Liability